RPI-DATA/jupyter-book/_build/notebooks/PCA.md

 ## Homework
 ---
-1. Do the PCA reduction on the ramdon 6-dimension data and plot it out.
+1. Do the PCA reduction on the random 6-dimension data and plot it out.
 2. Explan what PCA does on your data.

-*The code for data are given.
+*The code for data is given below.